microsoftgraph/microsoft-graph-docs-contrib/concepts/activity-feed-notifications-best-practices.md

 * Allow the user to take action or triage the notification.
 * Lead the user to a tab in a chat or channel, a personal app, or a chat or channel message.

-These notifications address users, not channels, unless the nofication includes a mention to a channel.

-The activity feed notifications API allows users to configure notifications for each **Notification type** from the app.
-The capability to configure, allows the user to customize a notification.
+The activity feed notifications API allows users to configure notifications for each **Notification type** from notification settings.

 Users could receive double notifications from the app.
 The app can send bot notifications to chats or channels and also to activity feed notifications API. *Send double notifications only if the scenario requires you to send them.*